top of page

 How much do consultation services cost?

-The first step is an Assessment, which does not obligate you to sign a contract.
-The Assessment fee is $300 per hour.
-However, in order for us to serve as your Consultant and provide specific program recommendations, a 90-Day and/or Year-long contract must be signed.
+The first step is an in depth biopsychosocial Assessment, which does not obligate you to sign a contract.
+The Assessment fee is $300 per hour, after which we can inform you if an out-of-home placement would be an appropriate next step.
+In order for us to serve as your Consultant and provide specific program recommendations, a 90-Day and/or Year-long contract must be signed.

 How much do out-of-home programs cost?